sdds/sdds/style_guide.md

 ### Use of the Preprocessor

-Project source code SHALL NOT include any header files except the project header file.
+Project source code SHALL NOT include any header files except the project header files.
 This ensures that all class source code compiles in exactly the same environment.

-Project source code SHALL NOT define "magic numbers" (numeric constants); these SHALL be defined in the external or internal header file, as appropriate.
+Project source code SHALL NOT define "magic numbers" (numeric constants); these SHALL be defined in the external or internal header files, as appropriate.

 Projects MAY use the preprocessor for these purposes:

 * To create backwards compatibility with older code.
 * To improve portability by e.g., mapping non-portable system calls into more portable ones.
 * To create precise, small macros with high usability.

-Projects SHOULD NOT use the preprocessor for other work except when it significantly reduces the complexity of code.
+* To reduce code size by deactivating code blocks.

 Macro names SHALL be uppercase when they represent constants, and lowercase when they act as functions.